Skip to main content

 Dental council

 Every dental clinic and setting should maintain strict booking policies for both elective and nonelective operations to prevent the dental outpatient department area from becoming too crowded.
 Additionally, without conducting necessary testing, dentists and dental staff should not treat patients who have respiratory problems or fevers.
-Again, all dental professionals must undergo screening and wear face masks at all times with all books and brochures properly cleaned out, and waiting spaces, floors, tables, handles, and other surfaces undergo regular disinfection.
+Again, all dental professionals must undergo screening and wear face masks at all times with all books and brochures properly cleaned out, and waiting spaces, floors, tables, handles, and other surfaces must undergo regular disinfection.

 Paediatricians and general practitioners

-All the various types of practical disinfectants that are available in Ghana should be rolled out so that practitioners can make an informed decision and prevent confusion.
+All the various types of practical disinfectants that are available in Ghana should be distributed so that practitioners can make an informed decision and prevent confusion.
 Additionally, the dental area should have screening stations for all patients where an evaluation questionnaire is filled out and an infrared thermometer is used to take the patient's temperature until more sensitive screening equipment is available.
 Officers in charge of screening and triage should wear the proper PPE and follow all established procedures.
 Seats in OPD and waiting rooms must adhere to social/physical separation guidelines of at least 1.5 meters apart.
 Streamline the flow of patients and employees through the use of designated entrance and departure locations.

 Surgical area